Mary Colter: Early life and education

-Mary Colter was born in Pittsburgh, Pennsylvania.
+Mary Colter was born in Pittsburgh, Pennsylvania to Irish immigrants William and Rebecca Crozier Colter.
 Her family moved to Colorado and Texas before settling down in St. Paul, Minnesota, the town she considered to be her home, when Mary was eleven.

-In 1880 the town of St. Paul was boasting a population of 40,000 people and a large minority population of Sioux Indians.
-A friend of hers gave her some drawings of Sioux art.
+In 1880, the town of St. Paul was boasting a population of 40,000 people and a large minority population of Sioux Indians.
+As a child, a family friend, John Graham, presented the Colter family with Sioux drawings, made by prisoners at Fort Keogh.
 This is the point where her fascination with the Native American cultures began.
-The Indian community was then ravaged by a smallpox epidemic so her mother tried to burn all of the Native American things they had for fear that it would get her family sick.
+When the Indian community was ravaged by a smallpox outbreak, Colter's mother tried to burn all of the Native American things they had for fear that it would get her family sick.
 Mary, however, hid those drawings from her mother and so prevented them from being burned.
-Mary also kept these same Sioux drawings for the rest of her life.
-There she graduated high school in 1883 at the age of 14.
-After her father died in 1886, Colter attended the California School of Design (now the San Francisco Art Institute) until 1891, where she studied art and design.
+Mary also kept these same Sioux drawings for much of her life, bequeathing them to the Custer Battlefield National Monument in 1956.

+Colter graduated high school in 1883 at the age of 14.
+After her father died in 1886, Colter attended the California School of Design (now the San Francisco Art Institute) until 1890, where she studied art and design.
+She promised that, when she graduated, she would return to St. Paul to financially support her mother and older sister, who was chronically ill.
+While in San Francisco, she apprenticed in an architect's office to gain experience and support herself.
+She was taught by teachers including Arthur Frank Mathews, who painted the earliest known portrait of Colter.

-She then moved back to St. Paul and taught art, drafting, and architecture for some years.
+After teaching at the Stout Manual Training School in Menomonie, Wisconsin for a year, Colter moved back to St. Paul and taught art, drafting, and architecture for some years.
 Colter taught at the Mechanic Arts High School for fifteen years and lectured at the University Extension School.
+At this time, she was involved in the Arts and Crafts movement.
+She was also a clubwoman, and gave several lectures and classes related to art.